Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step3.md

 # Hadamard Product

-You are given two matrices `A` and `B` of dimensions `(m x n)`.
+You are given two matrices $A$ and $B$ of dimensions $(m x n)$.
 Write a function `hadamard_product(A, B)` that computes the Hadamard product of the two matrices, which is the element-wise multiplication of the matrices, using Numpy's einsum function.

 ## TODO